brunswickcomputing/racketmanager/readme.txt

 = 6.24.0 =
 * UPDATE: handle scheduling of teams from same club in first round
 * UPDATE: send fixtures to team captains and match secretaries
-* BUGFIX: add missing query option to getMatches
+* BUGFIX: add missing query option to get_matches

 = 6.23.0 =
 * NEW: allow scheduling of league matches